ajaypalnitj/findhiddenanimals/README.md

 - Educational and entertaining
 - Easy and Hard modes with time bonuses

+### 4. Habitat Match
+- Match animals with their natural habitats
+- Learn where different animals live
+- Beautiful habitat illustrations with descriptions
+- Progressive difficulty with time bonuses

+### 5. Diet Match
+- Match animals with their dietary preferences
+- Learn about herbivores and omnivores
+- Discover what each animal likes to eat
+- Challenging gameplay with score multipliers

 ## 🚀 Features

 - Responsive design works on all devices